 Our learning community's small size and budget make it necessary to maintain stable enrollment by filling vacancies as soon as they occur.
-To help us accomplish this, please notify the teachers of your intention to withdraw your child at least two weeks prior to your child's last day of enrollment, or by May 1st if they won't be continuing in the fall.
+To help us accomplish this, please notify the teachers as far in advance as possible of your intention to withdraw your child.
+A minimum of two weeks prior to your child's last day of enrollment is appreciated.